AngJianming/Java-Object-Oriented-Programming/README.md

 <br>

 ## Message to Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are always welcome!
+Whether you want to add new problems, improve solutions, or enhance documentation, feel free to create a pull request.

-Please make sure to update tests as appropriate.
+Also please make sure to update the tests as appropriate.
+<br><br>
+Here’s how you can contribute:
+1) Fork the repository.
+2) Create a new branch with your feature or improvement.
+3) Push your changes and create a pull request.

 ## License